GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 An extension's user interface should be purposeful and minimal.
 The UI should customize or enhance the browsing experience without distracting from it.

-The following is a list of most common UI examples:
+The following is a list of the most common UI examples:

 - An [action click][docs-click] event.
 - A [popup][docs-popup].
 - A [context menu][docs-context-menu].
-- An [omnibox][docs-omnibox]
+- An [omnibox][docs-omnibox].
 - A [keyboard shortcut][docs-commands].
 - Desktop [notifications][api-notif].
 - [Text-to-speech][api-tts].